YakShaveFx/outboxkit/docs/mysql/polling.md

 When using `WithUpdateProcessed`, you can configure how often the messages should be cleaned up using `WithCleanUpInterval`, and how old the messages should be before they are cleaned up using `WithMaxAge`.

-Finally, if you use `WithUpdateProcessed`, you must use `WithProcessedAtColumn`, in order for the library to do its magic.
+Note that, if you use `WithUpdateProcessed`, you must use `WithProcessedAtColumn`, in order for the library to do its magic.
 When marking the messages as processed, OutboxKit will set the column to a `DateTime` in UTC, obtained from a [`TimeProvider`](https://learn.microsoft.com/en-us/dotnet/api/system.timeprovider) it gets from DI.

+`WithSelectForUpdateConcurrencyControl` and `WithAdvisoryLockConcurrencyControl` are two available options to handle concurrency control.
+In some scenarios, using advisory locks might provide performance benefits when compared to "SELECT ...
+FOR UPDATE", given it avoids locking the actual rows in the outbox table as they're being produced.
+As per [MySQL documentation](https://dev.mysql.com/doc/refman/8.0/en/locking-functions.html), usage of these kinds of locks is not safe when statement-based replication is in use.
+If nothing is explicitly set, by default, OutboxKit uses "SELECT ...
+FOR UPDATE".

 ## Multi-database